Heckler & Koch PSG1

-The Heckler & Koch PSG1 (Präzisionsschützengewehr, German for "precision shooting rifle") is a semi-automatic sniper rifle designed and produced by the German company Heckler & Koch.
+The Heckler & Koch PSG1 (Präzisionsschützengewehr, German for "precision marksman rifle") is a semi-automatic sniper rifle/designated marksman rifle designed and produced by the German company Heckler & Koch.

 Development

 This rifle is said to have been developed in response to the Munich massacre at the 1972 Summer Olympics.
 The West German police units at the time lacked the precision shooting capability to effectively neutralize the terrorists to prevent the hostages being killed.
 H&K was then commissioned to create a high-accuracy, large-magazine capacity, semi-automatic rifle for law enforcement and military use.

-In addition, the rifle has been licensed for local production in Pakistan by Pakistan Ordnance Factories (POF) as the PSR-90 and Mexico by DGIM as the Fusil Morelos Bicentenario, a heavily redesigned variant featuring an AR-15 style forward assist.

 Design details

 The PSG1 is mechanically based on the Heckler & Koch G3 battle rifle that employs a roller-delayed blowback operating system.
 Its shot-to-shot variation is expected to be better than 1 minute of angle (MOA) with match ammunition.
 This level of accuracy is only average compared to most modern bolt action sniper rifles, but is still exceptional for a semi-automatic rifle and at one time was claimed to be "one of the most accurate semi-automatic sniper rifles in the world."

 The rifle has a strengthened receiver with rails welded over the channels where a retractable buttstock would slide and features numerous other upgrades and such to meet the necessities of police sniper units.
 The two sliding locking rollers that hold the bolt in battery during firing are not cylindrical shaped like in normal G3 rifles, but semi-cylindrical shaped to offer a non-random more precise positioning on corresponding flat surfaces in the barrel extension locking recesses.
 The PSG1 also features a low-noise bolt closing device (similar to the forward assist on many M16 rifles).

 PSG1s are not supplied with iron sights but come equipped with the Hensoldt ZF 6×42 PSG1 scope with an illuminated reticle.
 The scope has a built-in bullet drop compensation range adjustment feature which can be adjusted from 100 to 600 m.

 It has a heavy free-floating barrel with polygonal rifling and an adjustable stock.
 The stock is of high impact matte black plastic and has a high degree of adjustment.
 It is adjustable for length, and includes a pivoting butt cap and a vertically-adjustable cheekpiece.
 The forend is fitted with a T-way rail for sling swivel or tripod.

 The rifle also features a removable and adjustable trigger unit, for further individual fitting of the rifle.
 The trigger pull can be modified and the whole assembly is removable from the pistol grip.
 The pistol grip is of a target-style with an adjustable palm shelf.

-The PSG1's official suppressor is from Brügger & Thomet (B and T).